OpenNebula/docs/source/advanced_administration/multiple_zone_and_virtual_data_centers/federationconfig.rst

     $ onezone update 0
     ENDPOINT = http://<master-ip>:2633/RPC2

-- Create a Zone for each one of the slaves.
+- Create a Zone for each one of the slaves, and write down the new Zone ID.
 This can be done via Sunstone, or with the onezone command.

 .. code-block:: none